-If all of the County's PSPRS and CORP plans used the long-term expected rate of return of 7.3 percent as the discount rate for the year ended June 30, 2022, and 7.2 percent as the discount rate for the year ended June 30, 2023, include the following paragraph: Discount rate-At June 30, 2022, the discount rate used to measure the PSPRS and CORP total pension/OPEB liabilities was 7.2 percent, which was a decrease of 0.1 from the discount rate used as of June 30, 2021.
+If all of the County's PSPRS and CORP plans used the long-term expected rate of return of 7.2 percent as the discount rate for the year ended June 30, 2024, and 7.2 percent as the discount rate for the year ended June 30, 2025, include the following paragraph: Discount rate-At June 30, 2024, the discount rate used to measure the PSPRS and CORP total pension/OPEB liabilities was 7.2 percent.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between the actuarially determined contribution rate and the member rate.
 Based on those assumptions, the plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension/OPEB liability.